CDCgov/prime-reportstream/frontend-react/docs/proposals/permissions_layer_proposal.md

 ### The `Authentication` class

 This is a basic approach to how we can handle parsing claims into our own Objects.
-This object needs to be persisted so long as a user is logged in (likely via cookies).
+This object needs to be persisted so long as a user is logged in (likely via `sessionStorage`).
 ```typescript
 export class Authentication {
     accessToken: string;